coderefinery/train-the-trainer/_episodes/06-lessons.md

 if exercises build up on each other but not at the cost that if participants get stuck at exercise 2, they will not be able to do exercises 3 to N.

-In this episode, we first go over a process of reviewing existing lessons (that's easier and is done more often).
-Then, the process of creating new lessons.

 > ## Practice backwards design
 >
 > Choose a simple lesson topic and apply backwards lesson design.
 You